frederikme/TinderBotz/DOCUMENTATION.md

 Logging in can be done in one of the following ways.
 1. Using your Google-account: *Your email must be verified*
 2. Using your Facebook-account: *Your Tinder must be connected to your Facebook*
+3. Using your phone number: *This will require you to manually enter your received code*
+### Login by Google & Facebook (RECOMMENDED)
 ```
 session.loginUsingGoogle(email, password)
 session.loginUsingFacebook(email, password)